DannielCM/Project_Kafka/README.md

 # Environment Variables

-Please put this in your `appsettings.json` and fill out your own data:
+Please put this in your `appsettings.Development.json` and fill out your own data:
+CREATE A FILE NAMED `appsettings.Development.json` IN THE ROOT DIRECTORY for local development if you dont have one yet.
+Avoid writing directly in appsettings.json.

 ```json
 {